-Moreover, during the 20 years of its existence, the Group has endeavored to create a catalog of quality films.
+Moreover, during the 25 years of its existence, the Group has endeavored to create a catalog of quality films.

-Lastly, through its various legal entities and shareholdings, the Group has developed repeat business in complementary areas: particularly in English-language TV production (EuropaCorp Television), publishing of musical works linked to films (Orchestra), and post-production (Digital Factory).
+Lastly, through its various legal entities and shareholdings, the Group has developed repeat business in complementary areas: particularly in English-language TV production (EuropaCorp Television) or publishing of musical works linked to films (Orchestra).